Swedish gifts for birthdays, Christmas or other any occasion

 I have actually met Sweden fans who put a finished puzzle on the wall.

-Sweden jigsaw puzzle, on Amazon, here
+Sweden jigsaw puzzle, here on Amazon

 Swedish decorative flag